 CC-502 ODASA(P) Responsibilities.

-The ODASA(P) PI/O is responsible for preparing the annual ACE SHR no later than 31 January, annually.
+The ODASA(P) PIO is responsible for preparing the annual ACE SHR no later than 31 January, annually.
 The inputs to the ACE SHR include the respective HCA’s annual SHR; the results of ODASA(P)-led assessments of strategic controls, and feedback from other Headquarters DA- level and Office of the Secretary of Defense (OSD) stakeholders.
 The content will describe major management challenges faced by the ACE, assess progress against ACE strategic objectives, and identify ways to improve performance.

-AFARS Appendix CC Annex

-(as of 1 October 2022)

-Evaluation of Strategic Controls

-For strategic questions, the reviewer should examine the contract file documentation, and other available evidence, and mark a number (1-5) to indicate the extent to which the reviewer agrees that the standard established by the referenced internal control(s) has been met.
-The reviewer should explain the rationale for the selected numerical response and describe lessons learned or best practices, if any, that informed the reviewer’s decision.

-OPERATIONAL OBJECTIVES

-Cost: Obtain best value in terms of the price/cost of the delivered product or service (FAR 1.102(b)(1)).

-Question:

-The contracting officer obtained the necessary cost or price data (but not more data than necessary) to adequately analyze the proposed price, and effectively negotiated and sufficiently documented a fair and reasonable contract price.

-[Strategic Controls: FAR 15.4, DFARS 215.4, DFARS PGI 215.4, AFARS 5115.4

-Suggested population: Noncompetitive negotiated actions exceeding the SAT (excluding previously peer-reviewed actions)]